ibm-cloud-docs/cloud-object-storage/help/faq.md

 **Will client-key encryption be supported?**

-Yes, client-key encryption is supported by using SSE-C or Key Protect.
+Yes, client-key encryption is supported by using SSE-C, Key Protect, or HPCS.

 ## General questions
 {: #faq-general}